openbmc/docs/designs/dump-manager.md

 The dump manager, which is orchestrating the collection and offload, needs to provide methods to create, store the dump details, and offload it.
-Additionally, some sources allow the dump to be extracted manually without a failure to understand the current state or analyze a suspected problem.
+Additionally, some sources allow the dump to be extracted manually without a failure to understand the current state or analyze a suspected problema

+### Types of dumps supported.

 ## Requirements